 - 5GB of high-speed mobile hotspot then unlimited 3G speed

 - Netflix included with two or more lines

 - Expensive without multi-line discounts

 Thanks to increased competition and constantly improving cell networks, finding the best cheap phone plan is easier than ever.
 Especially when paired with a cheap unlocked phone.
-Whether you need a ton of data or just something basic, there is an MVNO available for you.
-If you want the benefits of a postpaid plan you can still save a lot with multiple lines and with multi-line discounts, the price becomes even more reasonable.
+Whether you need a ton of data or just something basic, an MVNO is available for you.
+If you want the benefits of a postpaid plan, you can still save a lot with multiple lines, and with multi-line discounts, the price becomes even more reasonable.